 - It should not include any methods, means, or specific approaches or executions.
 You should be able to have many different approaches to realizing the Core Purpose without changing the Core Purpose.

 - It has to be big enough to be inspiring, but also specific and concrete enough that you can actually work toward it.

 - Keep your Core Purpose within your own control.
 Your Core Purpose shouldn’t be something that depends on actions beyond what you can directly impact.
 For example: if your product is a new car, you can make the car high quality and make the experience of buying it enjoyable, but you can’t control where people drive the car after they buy it.

-If you want some more help defining the direction of your business, you can download our free Purpose worksheet.
-It has that Core Purpose exercise as well as exercises for your Vision, Values, and Big Goals.
+If you want some more help defining the direction of your brand, check out our Big Picture Strategy field guide resources to help make sense of your Core Purpose, Vision, Mission, and Core Values.
+You can also click below to get our free brand strategy workbook with these Core Purpose exercises included.
 Spend a little time structuring your ideas and you’ll create a clear path for yourself and everyone else on your team.